JetBrains/kotlin-web-site/docs/topics/numbers.md

 ```

 To explicitly specify the `Float` type for a value, add the suffix `f` or `F`.
-If such a value contains more than 6-7 decimal digits, it will be rounded.
+If such a value contains more than 6-7 decimal digits, it will be rounded:

 ```kotlin
 val e = 2.7182818284 // Double
 val eFloat = 2.7182818284f // Float, actual value is 2.7182817
 ```

-Note that unlike some other languages, there are no implicit widening conversions for numbers in Kotlin.
+Unlike some other languages, there are no implicit widening conversions for numbers in Kotlin.
 For example, a function with a `Double` parameter can be called only on `Double` values, but not `Float`,
-`Int`, or other numeric values.
+`Int`, or other numeric values:

 ```kotlin
 fun main() {